How is Zeffy free?

 1. Find out which platform your target audience uses

 Identifying which platforms your core audience is most active on requires a strategic approach.
 Start by researching popular platforms within your industry and related niches.

 Platforms like Facebook, X, LinkedIn, and Instagram cater to specific demographics.
 Track data via your CRM tools, Google Analytics, and social media insights to understand your supporter base.

 Keep an eye on similar nonprofit organizations for inspiration.
-Find out what platforms they use the most and how they use them to engage supporters.
+Find out what platforms they use most and how they use them to engage supporters.
 Adjust your strategy using a competitor analysis to see if it can help improve donor engagement.

 Create a content calendar